a-rashid-saaka/Jira-Service-Management/README.md

 <strong>II.
 Work on the ticket:</strong>
 - Ensure the ticket is assigned to the right team member
 - Perform tasks related to the ticket such as: resetting the user password
-- Communicate with other team members or the reporter of the ticket by using the Comment section, sharing progress updates or requesting additional information from the reporter
+- Communicate with other team members or the reporter of the ticket by using the Comment section, sharing progress updates, or requesting additional information from the reporter
 ![image](https://github.com/user-attachments/assets/b20b5786-0d8c-4930-9395-9cd08c50de98)